DariaStrategy/DariaStrategy/README.md

-- 👋 Hi, I’m @DariaStrategy, I'm a Blockchain Product Marketing and Branding Expert.
-In blockchain and crypto since 2017.
+- 👋 Hi, I’m @DariaStrategy, I'm a Product Marketing and Brand Strategy Expert, focusing on web3 and AI products.
-- ✨ Superpower: blending and reinventing brand, marketing, business, and product knowledge to skyrocket tech companies, mostly web3 and AI.
+- ✨ Superpower: building trust in the trustless era through clear positioning, narratives, and communication.
-- 👀 I’m interested in blockchain economy, product strategy, and brand building of blockchain-powered products.
+- 👀 I’m interested in decentralized economy, product strategy, and brand building for AI-powered products.